Australia Resident Return Visa (Class BB) (Subclass 155)

 If you do not meet the criteria for the grant of Australia Resident Return Visa (Subclass 155), the Department of Immigration may grant you a Resident Return (Class BB) (Subclass 157) visa which is valid for 3 months if you were lawfully present in Australia as a permanent resident for more than 1 day in the period of 5 years before applying.
 You must also show that there are compelling and compassionate reasons for living outside of Australia for an extended period.
 Click here to learn more.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for Australia Resident Return Visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for Australia Resident Return Visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa